Leesburg Goes 100% Digital

 "All of the evaluators like the new system.
 There was a very short learning curve but once they saw the flow and how it worked they liked it better than our previous method of evaluating."

-A: There was certainly some hesitation in working with Negometrix.
+A: There was certainly some hesitation in working with Mercell.
 They are a major system in the European Union but had no presence in the United States.
 Jan and one of his staff members visited us at the City and provided an initial demonstration of the Negometrix platform.
 That first demonstration was very overwhelming as the capabilities of the system are many and different from how our solicitations are processed now.

 We, like many government agencies rely on the ‘low bid wins’ method of award for most of our purchases.
-The value of the Negometrix platform is the ability to apply criteria and weighting to provide an automated Best Value Analysis.
+The value of their platform is the ability to apply criteria and weighting to provide an automated Best Value Analysis.
 It can of course also accommodate straight low bid with dollar amount being 100% of the criteria.

 Q: How was your experience with the software after running your first pilot project?

 A: We began using the software with two pilot projects.
 We had two RFQs for Engineering Services.
-We ran these solicitations only through Negometrix.
+We ran these solicitations only through the platform.
 This was our first attempt at running a procurement 100% electronic from notification, solicitation, acceptance, and evaluation.
 The results were very good!
 Our suppliers did not experience any issues with registering on the system and participating in our RFQ.

 We received no complaints from suppliers.
 We actually received comments that they like the system and that it saved them time and expense.
 The number of submissions was more than we normally receive through our traditional methods.

 Once the solicitation closed, all evaluations were completed online by our evaluation committee members.
 The system then automatically scores and ranks the evaluation using the criteria setup during preparation of the RFQ.
 I was concerned our evaluators would not like the on-line system.
-Prior to Negometrix, evaluators were given hardcopy responses and a spreadsheet to enter their scores.
+Prior to Mercell, evaluators were given hardcopy responses and a spreadsheet to enter their scores.
 All of the evaluators like the new system.
 There was a very short learning curve but once they saw the flow and how it worked they liked it better than our previous method of evaluating.

-I have said that Negometrix is the future of US Public Procurement.
+I have said that Mercell is the future of US Public Procurement.
 In my professional opinion, the European Union Public Procurement is progressive.
 Starting October 2018 all EU government agencies will be required to accept solicitation responses by electronic means only.

 The ability to collaborate electronically on solicitation preparation with team members and stakeholders is another benefit to the system.